What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 Functions of proteins in the human body:

 1. Hormonal regulation.
-Since most of the hormones produced by the endocrine system are protein derivatives, hormonal regulation of metabolic and other processes in the body is impossible without proteins.
+Since most hormones produced by the endocrine system are protein derivatives, hormonal regulation of metabolic and other processes in the body is impossible without proteins.
 Hormones such as insulin (affects blood glucose levels), TSH and others are protein derivatives.

-Normal human need for protein
+Normal human protein needs

 The need for protein also depends on whether a person is healthy or sick.